felixdagnon/AWS-serverless-lab/README.md

 Another difference is for ec2 running the Web server in the first diagram, we have to go define the auto scaling group.

-If we have not defined that this is it, we won't be able to scale and you will get error.
-With lambda do not need to go define
+If we have not defined it, we won't be able to scale and you will get error.
+With lambda we do not need to go define

 any auto scaling group.
 If there are multiple traffic, this lambda will scale up automatically and handle that traffic.